 Two days after the most recent Thai coup, more details have emerged about the moments before the coup took place.
-On Friday afternoon, during the negotiations organised following the declaration of martial law, army chief Prayuth Chan-ocha repeatedly asked representatives of the caretaker cabinet if they would be prepared to resign.
-When they refused to do so, Prayuth suspended the meeting and declared the coup.
+On Friday afternoon, during the negotiations organised following the declaration of martial law, army chief Prayut Chan-o-cha repeatedly asked representatives of the caretaker cabinet if they would be prepared to resign.
+When they refused to do so, Prayut suspended the meeting and declared the coup.

 More than 100 politicians, journalists, and academics have been ordered to report to the military or face arrest.
 Also, the official name of the group of coup leaders has been changed: they are now known as the National Council for Peace & Order (instead of the National Peace & Order Maintaining Council).